 Bangkok trains are modern and comfortable.

-BTS’ single-use tickets come in credit-card size which you can buy using coins at self-service machines.
-MRT’s single-use tickets come in the form of little circular tokens which you scan at the gantry and slot in when you exit the gantry at your destination.
+BTS’ single-use tickets come in credit-card sizes which you can buy using coins at self-service machines.
+The MRT’s single-use tickets come in the form of little circular tokens which you scan (and keep!) at the gantry when you enter, then slot in (to return) when you exit the gantry at your destination.

-Taxis in Bangkok don’t always use the meter.
+Taxis in Bangkok don’t always use the meter, even when the drivers promised to.

 You should always ask the driver before boarding.
 From my previous trips, taxi-drivers will agree to use the meter, then try their luck to change to a fixed price after you’ve boarded and the taxi has started moving.
 It is extremely frustrating and a battle of who is more